-Mass Notifications: Emergency Notification or Timely Warning?
-Emergency Notification Timely Warning Recipients The entire campus The entire campus Triggering incident Any situation thought to pose an immediate threat to the safety and security of the campus community Clery-reportable crimes believed to present an ongoing threat Timeline for sending a message As soon as first responders confirm significant emergency or dangerous situation As soon as pertinent information is available Follow-up message required?
-Yes No service or correction.
-Possession and use of all weapons are prohibited on both West Valley and Mission campuses (5.19 Student Conduct Policy & District Administrative Procedure 3530)
+Mass Notifications: Emergency Notification or Timely Warnings?
+Emergency Notification Timely Warning Recipients The Entire Campus The Entire Campus Triggering Incident Any situation thought to pose an immediate threat to the safety and security of the campus community Clery-reportable crimes believed to present an ongoing threat Timeline for sending a message As soon as first responders confirm significant emergency or dangerous situation As soon as pertinent information is available Follow-up message required?
+YES NO